evlaV/steamos-manager/README.md

 SteamOS Manager is a system daemon that aims to abstract Steam's interactions with the operating system.
-The goal is to have a standardized interface so that SteamOS specific features in the Steam client, e.g. TDP management, can be exposed in any linux distro that provides an implementation of this DBus API.
+The goal is to have a standardized interface so that SteamOS specific features in the Steam client, e.g. TDP management, can be exposed in any Linux distro that provides an implementation of this DBus API.

 The interface may be fully or partially implemented.
 The Steam client will check which which features are available at startup and restrict the settings